logzio/logz-docs/_source/user-guide/archive-and-restore/configure-archiving.md

 The Logz.io archiver copies all incoming logs to your selected storage container.
 The data is archived in its "raw" state ~ pre-indexing and pre-mapping.

 <!-- info-box-start:info -->
-Each account (or sub-account) should archive to its own archiver.
+Each account (or sub-account) should have its own archive configuration.
 {:.info-box.important}
 <!--info-box-end -->